The Faceless Ones

 Episode 2

-Me: It is.
+Me: Yes.
 Do you like it?

 Sue: Frazer Hines’ voice-over on this recon sounds like he’s narrating an episode of Come Fly With Me.

-The image of Ben, Jamie and the Doctor hiding in a cramped photo booth raises a smile and then Samantha Briggs turns up.
+The image of Ben, Jamie and the Doctor hiding in a cramped photo booth raises a smile, and then Samantha Briggs turns up.

 The Faceless OnesSue: It’s Shirley Valentine!